hugothomazpsouza/Python-Study/book-mastering-python-networking/chapter-1/README.md

 > - `%` (modulo) returns the remainder.

 > Example:
-> - example:
+> - examples:

-5 // 2 the result is 2 because the result of the division is 3.5
+> - 5 // 2 the result is 2 because the result of the division is 3.5

-5 % 2 the result is 1 because 5 divided by 2 is 2 with remainder(restante) 1
+> - 5 % 2 the result is 1 because 5 divided by 2 is 2 with remainder(restante) 1
 ---

 ## 🔍 Comparison and Membership Operators